wolfgangB33r/blogPostMaterial/topology-extraction-example/README.md

 ## Load generator

 A self-contained Python script that sends two metrics with random mesurements into a Dynatrace monitoring environment.
+**How to run**
+- Replace the API token with your own Dynatrace APIv2 access token that has the metric ingest scope enabled.
+- Replace the Dynatrace API URL with your own monitoring environment domain.
-Schedule this load generator to run every minute by using a cron-job to receive a continous random metric stream.
+- Finally schedule this load generator Python script to run every minute by using a cron-job to receive a continous random metric stream.

 See below an example of the raw dimensional metric line protocol that the load generator generates and sends every minute: